Most durable, future-proof

 - Give it a go – try out the customer journey yourself

 - Identify the gap between what you currently have and what you want

 - Make the necessary adjustments and implement your plan

 It is defined as the total experience a customer has in relation to a product or service.
 Businesses today strive to improve and personalise interaction with customers, as this is the stepping stone to building a great, long-lasting relationship.

 CRM refers to Customer Relationship Management, specifically, a software or system that enables you to track and work on various aspects of your customer journey.
-Meanwhile CX, or Customer Experience, refers to how customers engage with your business and the impression your business leaves on them.
+Meanwhile, CX, or Customer Experience, refers to how customers engage with your business and the impression your business leaves on them.

 Both multichannel and omnichannel platforms involve selling products across a range of physical and digital channels.
-While multichannel platforms often treat online and offline channels as separate touchpoints, Omnichannel platforms seek to connect all the touchpoints in order to make the process seamless, keeping the focus squarely on generating a pleasant customer experience.
+While multichannel platforms often treat online and offline channels as separate touchpoints, Omnichannel platforms seek to connect all the touchpoints to make the process seamless, keeping the focus squarely on generating a pleasant customer experience.